 Old State House

 The Old State House, one of the oldest public buildings in the United States, is a Boston National Historical Park partner site.
 You can walk the exterior for free, but there is a charge for admission inside.
 Admission is free, however, with a ticket to the Old South Meeting House.
-Keep in mind that you will need to use stairs if you enter the museum.
+Keep in mind that you will need to use the stairs if you enter the museum.

 Samuel Adams Statue